 The Thrift Savings Plan is a great investment opportunity for military service members and eligible civil service members working for the US government.
-The TSP offers the opportunity to save in a traditional or Roth retirement account, and while the TSP doesn’t offer too many investment options, it offers among the lowest cost investment funds you will find anywhere.
+The TSP offers the opportunity to save in a traditional or Roth retirement account.
+And while the TSP doesn’t offer too many investment options, it offers among the lowest cost investment funds you will find anywhere.

-The Thrift Savings Plan is virtually identical for military members and civil service members, but there are some differences you should be aware of.
+The Thrift Savings Plan is virtually identical for military members and civil service members, but there are some small differences you should be aware of.

 Another big difference is that civil service members have an automatic agency matching contribution added to their account.
 In fact, matching contributions are automatic for new employees.

 This was not the case for military members until January 1, 2018, and only if the member had either opted into the Blended Retirement System or joined the military after January 1, 2018, and were automatically enrolled in the BRS.

 Matching TSP Contributions for Military?
 Only in the Blended Retirement System

 As a general rule of thumb, military members who are in the High 3, or High Pay, or REDUX retirement plans are not eligible for matching TSP contributions.
 This has changed for those who participate in the Blended Retirement System.